Esri/inspire_open_data/gdb-encoding/GeodatabaseEncoding.md

 > conversion rules for all spatial object types and all attributes and association roles and the output data structure used.
 > 2. Every encoding rule used to encode spatial data shall be made available.

-*To Do: Doesit matter that GDB is not utf-8 encoded?*
+*To Do: Doesit matter that GDB is not utf-8 encoded?* *To Do: REVIEW THIS XX*

 D2.7 specifies more detailed requirements and recommendations for encoding rules.
 The following list lists the requirements from that document and shows which ones are also met in this encoding rule: